Jonathan2251/lbt/_sources/pocl.rst.txt

 LLVM backend, it should be able to get OpenCL support easily by using PoCL [#pocl-web]_.

+-  PoCL is an open-source, CPU-focused OpenCL implementation.
+-  It supports:

+   - x86 CPUs (including AMD CPUs)
+   - Some experimental GPU backends

 .. note:: OpenCL is a C-based language with the keyword `__kernel` and special
           attributes in data types.
 If Clang can compile `input.cl` to LLVM IR (`input.ll`), then the LLVM backend can compile `input.ll` and link